More than 90% of Americans find trip planning stressful and creating an itinerary is considered the most dreadful part.

 User Interview

 I've come to dread the routine of the family vacation.
-It's not that I don't want to spend the money or certainly spend time with my wife and kids... but the annual stress involved with trying to figure coordinating planes, trains, and automobiles, when we have to be where, what places we want to visit, and then getting there and having to deal with the unknowns of where to park, what the local requirements are, etc. It's all just too much.
+It's not that I don't want to spend the money or certainly spend time with my wife and kids... but the annual stress involved with trying to figure out coordinating planes, when we have to be where, what places we want to visit, and then getting there and having to deal with the unknowns of where to park, what the local requirements are, etc. It's all just too much.

 — Jonathan, 57